 1. Annual General Meeting: An Annual General Meeting (AGM) will be held if possible during the third week in November of each year.
-An agenda for the meeting will be posted to the last recorded address of each member.
+An agenda for the meeting will be emailed or posted to the last recorded address of each member.
 It will elect a Chairman, Secretary, Treasurer and five Committee Members who may co-opt further members as required.
 Other meetings will be at the discretion of the Committee.

 2. Rents: Annual rents will be fixed for the forthcoming year at each AGM.
 They are normally paid to the Treasurer at the end of the meeting.
 It is the responsibility of members to ensure that rents are paid to the Treasurer by the 1st January following the AGM.
 Rents paid later that the 1st January are subject to an additional £5 surcharge per plot.
 After the 31st January it will be assumed that non-paying Members have resigned.
 They must vacate their plot(s) immediately and remove all belongings etc.

 3. Plot State: Members are expected to keep their plots in a reasonable state of cultivation.
 Weeds, roots etc. should be kept under control and not cause problems to neighbouring plot holders.

 4. Rubbish and weeds: Rubbish and weeds are the responsibility of individual members and must not be dumped in nearby ditches or under hedges.
 They must not be tipped onto adjacent farmland or what may appear to be unused areas of the Allotment Site.